Urias 2 homers, Brewers rout Cubs 15-7 for 8th straight win | Federal News Network

 Five Brewers relievers combined for 8 1/3 scoreless innings.
 Trevor Richards (3-0) wound up with the win.

-Ross Brothers (2-1), the third of seven Chicago pitchers, allowed of three of the four batters he faced in the fourth to reach and took the loss.
+Ross Brothers (2-1), the third of seven Chicago pitchers, allowed of three of the four batters he faced in the fourth to reach.

 CARDINALS 7, DIAMONDBACKS 4